-Thanks to today’s advances in orthodontic technology, The Office of Dr. Gordon C. Honig can provide our patients with more options when it comes to wearing braces than ever before.
-While traditional metal braces are still widely used, clear braces are very popular with teens and adults who are self-conscious about wearing braces, along with Invisalign removable aligners, the “braceless” alternative to straight teeth.
-Dr. Gordon Honig will help you determine which treatment option is right for you.
+Thanks to today’s advances in orthodontic technology, Honig Orthodontics can provide our patients with more options when it comes to wearing braces than ever before.
+While traditional metal braces are still widely used, clear braces are very popular with teens and adults who are self conscious about wearing braces, along with Invisalign removable aligners, the “braceless” alternative to straight teeth.
+Dr. Gordon Honig and Dr. Lisa Honig will help you determine which treatment option is right for you.

 Clear appliances, such as Invisalign, use a series of invisible, removable, and comfortable aligners to straighten your teeth.
-No one can tell you are wearing those aligners because they are invisible!
 Invisalign aligners are removable so you are not limited in what you can eat and drink during treatment.
-Plus… brushing and flossing are less of a hassle.
+Plus, brushing and flossing are less of a hassle.
 The aligners are comfortable and have no metal to cause mouth abrasions during treatment.